wdawson/okta.github.io/_source/_posts/2018-10-15-blazor-and-web-assembly.md

 layout: blog_post
 title: "Get Started with Blazor and Web Assembly"
 author: ibrahim
-description: "This tutorial walks you through the basics of Blazor and Web Assembly"
+description: "This tutorial walks you through the basics of Blazor and Web Assembly."
 tags: [blazor, web assembly]
 tweets:
 - "Getting started with #blazor? @ibro has you covered!"